 7• Black tie event at a 5 star luxury hotel

 DO: Referred to as “black tie”, the smoking jacket with shirt is a popular choice of wear for you the groom.
 As well as the semi-formal tuxedo it adds a touch of class to your wedding.

 DON’T: Wear the black tie before 6 p.m., you could both look and feel awkward about it.
 In fact, you can adorn an alternative morning or Nehru suit with shirt that excludes a dicky bow.

-8• Elegant and sophisticated dress code for him
+8• Sophisticated British wedding dress code for him

 DO: Black tie is a semi-formal Western dress code for evening events, originating in British and American conventions for attire in the 19th century.
 Source: wikipedia

 DON’T: Another thing a formal festivity does not require that the groom wears a black tie.
 However, for your, soon to be husband a dashingly smart lounge suit & shirt (with or without a bow tie) is perfect.
 Shopping tip: www.whowhatwear.com.

 DO: Finally, cracking the wedding dress code etiquette is easy, but remember the right lingerie will enhance your figure.
 Future brides like you can get a thrill out of shopping for nightwear and swimwear for the romantic honeymoon.